10 Key React Advantages: Why Choose It for Your Next Project?

 IndiaLargeHigh$1,000 – $2,000Skilled but varying quality, cost-effectiveLarge talent pool, lower salaries, growing startup ecosystem, highly innovative and entrepreneurialQuality can vary widely, cultural differences, potential communication challenges

-And if you work with a reliable outstaffing partner such as ProCoders, you can take advantage of all benefits of React JS, and forget about such pitfalls as language barriers and cultural differences.
+And if you work with a reliable outstaffing partner such as ProCoders, you can take advantage of all the benefits of React JS and forget about pitfalls such as language barriers and cultural differences.
 We always pay extra attention to communication with our clients in order to create a smooth development process.
-Every employee in our company has a great English level and shares our values, such as honesty, work transparency, and modern corporate culture.
+Every employee in our company has a great level of English and shares our values, such as honesty, work transparency, and modern corporate culture.

 But let’s get back to budget calculations.
-Is the low maintenance costs one of the ReactJS benefits?
+Are the low maintenance costs one of the benefits of ReactJS?
 Well, it depends.
 Some of the most significant factors include:

 • The complexity of the application: The more complex an application is, the more time-consuming and expensive it is to maintain.
-For example, such companies as Netflix doesn’t hire junior or middle-level developers, only seniors.
+For example, companies such as Netflix don’t hire junior or middle-level developers, only senior developers.
 Due to that, the cost of maintenance can skyrocket quickly.

-• Frequency of updates: One of the React JS advantages is that it is an evolving technology, and updates are released regularly to improve functionality and address security vulnerabilities.
-But on the other hand, it means, that it may require more maintenance, which can increase costs.
+• Frequency of updates: One of the React JS advantages is that it is an evolving technology, and updates are regularly released to improve functionality and address security vulnerabilities.
+On the other hand, it means that it may require more maintenance, which can increase costs.

-• Level of documentation: Applications with poor documentation may require more time for developers to understand how it works and how changes will impact its functionality.
+• Level of documentation: Applications with poor documentation may require more time for developers to understand how they work and how changes will impact their functionality.
 And time is money.

 FAQ